FRRouting/frr/doc/user/installation.rst

        --enable-watchfrr \
        ...

-After configuring the software, you are ready to build and install it for your system.
+After configuring the software, you are ready to build and install it in your system.

 .. code-block:: shell